 11. The Lakeview

-The Lakeview Restaurant, a Toronto institution since 1932, has long been known as the “handshake diner” for its warm, 24-hour service and comforting menu.
+The Lakeview Restaurant, open since 1932, has long been known as the “handshake diner” for its warm, 24-hour service and comforting menu.
 Located on Dundas Street West, it became a go-to late-night spot and was featured on Diners, Drive-Ins, and Dives.
 In 2023, the diner temporarily closed for a revamp, with owner Fadi Hakim confirming that it would return with a fresh look and updated menu.
 The goal?
 To stay relevant for another 15 years, serving its classic favourites while offering new, exciting options for loyal and new customers alike.

 12. Vesta Lunch